evangalen/home-assistant-frontend/workshop/06-preventive-maintenance.md

     # ..
 ```

-Now that we captured the object pairs from the options (object) of the `@property` decorator / annotation, we can
+Now we can build our final autofix for this second rule:
 create a `fix` entry for the **second part** of our lint rule:
 ```yaml
 # ..